bioinformatics-policlinicogemelli/Varan/README.md

 ⚠️ If this field is left empty an offline validation will be conducted
 </details>

-⚠️ For Docker a partially compiled configuration file (<i>docker.ini</i>) with vep and clinvar path set is available
+⚠️ For Docker a partially compiled configuration file (<i>docker.ini</i>) is available with vep and clinvar path already set
 </details>

 <br>